ianthropos88/Outsystems_Web_App/README.md

 Visual, model-driven development is at the core of the OutSystems platform, but there is so much more than that.
 OutSystems provides everything an organization needs to build applications fast, right, and for the future.
 The goal is to reduce costs and risks by enabling continuous deployment  across all platforms without breaks in the lifecycle by providing:

 - Rapid productivity throughout the application lifecycle: You create your apps and integrate in weeks or less, not months.

 - Speed and code: Developing with a visual model while retaining complete flexibility to integrate custom code enables extensibility, efficiency, and accelerated development.

 - Multexperience development: Develop an application that can run on any device or platform.
 Risks, development time and costs are significantly reduced with error-free, automated deployments.

-- Open platform: Protect your investment in large back end systems by integrating with existing systems of record and/or data sources
+- Open platform: Protect your investment in large back end systems by integrating with existing systems of record and/or data sources.

 - Enterprise-grade platform: Build and manage very large portfolios of applications created by teams of developers just as easily and quickly as a single app.

 - Reduced costs: Reduce the costs of application maintenance to a fraction with automated dependency management and holistic application lifecycle management (ALM).

 - No lock-in: No runtime interpreters or engines are required to enable OutSystems applications.
 The platform generates apps with a standard architecture.

 **Rapid productivity**

 OutSystems is designed from the ground up to accelerate not only the development of applications but also the process of changing them.
 Developers use visual, model-driven development, which reduces time and costs and improves agility.
 Elegant and engaging multiexperience user interfaces (UIs) harness the power of HTML and CSS, no deep expertise needed.
 Development is done without the headaches and inconsistencies of hand-coding and deployment is done with one click.
 Applications can be delivered in weeks or even days, not months or years.

 In traditional application development, the change process often slows productivity significantly.
 OutSystems platform, however, automates this process.
 It tracks global dependencies and pinpoints the impact of a change across all layers of an application, thereby minimizing costs, time and risks.
 It heals the sections that can be automatically corrected and provides notifications of any required manual corrections.
 It has the capability to display application portfolios visually so architects and others can identify where problems might lie and what they can do about it.
 The result is error-free build packages that ensure production upgrades are done in minutes with no impact on the quality of running applications.